bitgord/social/README.md

-# social - coming soon
+# Social
+Draft of a social network webapp for the Blockchain Education Network